pytorch/pytorch/SECURITY.md

 ### Untrusted models
 Be careful when running untrusted models.
 This classification includes models created by unknown developers or utilizing data obtained from unknown sources.

-*Always execute untrusted models within a secure, isolated environment such as a sandbox* (e.g., containers, virtual machines).
+**Prefer to execute untrusted models within a secure, isolated environment such as a sandbox** (e.g., containers, virtual machines).
 This helps protect your system from potentially malicious code.

+**Be mindful of risky model formats**.
+Give preference to run models with `.safetensors` format, and if you need to run load models on the [picle](https://docs.python.org/3/library/pickle.html) format, make sure to use the `weights_only` option to `torch.load`.

 Important Note: The trustworthiness of a model is not binary.
 You must always determine the proper level of caution depending on the specific model and how it matches your use case and risk tolerance.